vygr/ChrysaLisp/docs/COMMS.md

 the destination mailbox.

 A process receives messages by use of the `'sys_mail 'read` function.
-This function retrieves the next available mail message from the mailbox or blocks by suspending the process until a message is received.
+This function retrieves the next available mail message from the mailbox or blocks, by suspending the process, until a message is received.

-It is possible to examine a mailbox to see if any mail is available without suspending the calling process by use of the `'sys_mail 'poll` function.
+It is possible to examine a mailbox to see if any mail is available, without suspending the calling process, by use of the `'sys_mail 'poll` function.

-Polling of multiple mailboxes and selection from multiple mailboxes is provided by `'sys_mail 'poll` and `'sys_mail 'select` function calls.
+Polling of multiple mailboxes and selection from multiple mailboxes is provided by the `'sys_mail 'poll` and `'sys_mail 'select` function calls.

 ## Process Mailbox ID's

 A 64 bit Process mailbox ID consists of a combination of the local mailbox ID and the CPU ID.
-CPU ID occupies the upper 32 bits, the local mailbox ID occupies the lower 32 bits.
+The CPU ID occupies the upper 32 bits, the local mailbox ID occupies the lower 32 bits.

 Message routing first of all routes messages from the source CPU to the